 India.
 A land of vibrance and colour, of rich heritage and unexpected delights.
 It’s a country that takes its celebrations as seriously as its worship and has great pride in its gastronomy.
-Step off the plane and prepare for a sensory overload: the sounds of car horns and street vendors, while aromatic spices tickle your nose.
-The clothing is bright, the streets bustling, and the architecture an eclectic fusion of old and new.
+Step off the plane and prepare for a sensory overload: blaring car horns, lively markets, and aromatic spices that tickle your nose.

 Between its delicious cuisine, varying by region and season, and its phenomenal ancient structures – the Taj Mahal and the Amer Fort to name just two – India offers something for every inspired traveller.
 And whether you dream of wandering the pink streets of Jaipur, or watching a sunrise wash over the ganges in sacred Varanasi, India will grip you with full force and refuse to let go.
 Click here to learn more about when is the best time to visit India.

 India’s festival of lights is not to be missed What is Diwali?
 Diwali is celebrated throughout much of India in October or November, with the main celebrations taking place on the darkest night of the Hindu month.
 In the country's north, it's a five-day festival, while in the south, it's usually a one-day event.
 The...Read more

 India is one of the most diverse countries on the planet, and a complete feast for the senses.
 But, when is the best time to go?
 India's huge size means that the weather varies significantly between popular travel destinations.
 The one thing it rarely is, is cold, thanks to the protection of the Himalayan mountains.
 A...Read more

 So you're off to India!
 Here's what you need to pack before you embark on your India adventure Know the weather India is a vast country and the climate differs from region to region.
 For example, the north of the country experiences more extreme climates than the rest of India, so you can expect temperatures to reach 4...Read more